Associate Vice Provost/Dean of Student Life

 What they do: The Dean of Student Life is responsible for non-academic student support services — but everything we do is meant to heighten the learning experience at Hopkins.
-Whether through Res Life, Campus Ministries, the Student Health and Wellness Center, or any of our other offices, our goal is to provide programs that complement and enhance the learning you do in class.
+Whether through Community Living, Campus Ministries, the Student Health and Wellness Center, or any of our other offices, our goal is to provide programs that complement and enhance the learning you do in class.

 What they do: Chances are you’ll spend less than 20 hours a week in the classroom – a lot less than you’ll spend where you live and eat.
 Turn here to find on- or off-campus housing, learn about dining plans, work through roommate problems, and more.
 Your ties to community living won’t end once you leave university housing.
 Our staff also provide resources for those students living off campus.

 What we do: We provide a creativity lab and circulation center for students – with free access to cutting-edge software, audio and video gear, maker equipment, and 3D printing – giving you a chance to master new technology and spread new ideas.
 Play video games in the Gaming Lounge (or code your own); gain new skills in our workshops.